AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 </div>

 ## Deploying and running the problem
 There are several methods for [deploying](../UsingTheSoftware/DeployingTheSoftware.md).
-However as this problem is small, runs quickly and
+However, as this problem is small, runs quickly and has modest resource requirements, running it locally on your own machine is sufficient.

 ## Viewing the results